ServiceWeaver/weaver/website/docs.md

 )

 func main() {
-    // Initialize the Service Weaver application.
-    ctx := context.Background()
-    root := weaver.Init(ctx)

-    // Get a client to the Reverser component. reverser, err := weaver.Get[Reverser](root)
-    if err != nil {
+    if err := weaver.Run(context.Background(), serve); err != nil {
         log.Fatal(err)
     }
+}

+// app is the main component of the application. weaver.Run creates
+// it and passes it to serve.
+type app struct{
+    weaver.Implements[weaver.Main]
+}

+func serve(ctx context.Context, app *app) error {
+    // Get the Reverser component.
+    reverser, err := weaver.Get[Reverser](app)
+    if err != nil {
+        return err
+    }

     // Call the Reverse method.
     reversed, err := reverser.Reverse(ctx, "!dlroW ,olleH")
     if err != nil {
-        log.Fatal(err)
+        return err
     }
     fmt.Println(reversed)
+    return nil
 }
 ```

-`weaver.Init(...)` initializes the Service Weaver application.
-It also returns a
+`weaver.Run(...)` initializes and runs the Service Weaver application.
+In
-`weaver.Instance`, which we assign to `root`.
-We'll explain instances in more
-detail momentarily. `weaver.Get[Reverser](root)` returns an instance of the
+particular, `weaver.Run` finds the main component, creates it, and passes it to a
+supplied function.
+In this example,`app` is the main component since it contains
+a `weaver.Implements[weaver.Main]` field.

+The `serve` function fetches the Reverser component by calling
-`Reverser` component.
-We invoke methods on the component like we would any
+`weaver.Get[Reverser](app)`.
+We invoke methods on the component like we would
-regular interface.
+any regular interface.
 In this example, we call `reverser.Reverse`.

 Before we build and run the app, we need to run Service Weaver's code generator,
 called `weaver generate`. `weaver generate` writes a `weaver_gen.go` file that